Hello, I’m Leah.

-I’m a writer, blogger, hobby ethicist, singer, and, until recently, thrift shop manager, moving to Connecticut this fall to pursue a Masters of Divinity degree with the goal of becoming an Episcopal priest (that’s just what they call pastors).
-I live with my husband, Daniel, and our 4 pet rats (ask me about my rats!).
+I’m a writer, blogger, hobby ethicist, singer, and, until recently, thrift shop manager, who just moved to Connecticut from Virginia to pursue a Masters of Divinity degree with the goal of becoming an Episcopal priest (that’s just what they call pastors).
+I live with my husband, Daniel, our cat, Li’l Sebastian, and 4 pet rats (ask me about my rats!).

 I am a progressive Christian who believes that we all benefit from cultivating values of universal human sacredness, environmental stewardship, and intentional community.
 While my faith informs my work on StyleWise, my intended audience is universal, and I seek to be as inclusive as possible.

 I first started thinking about the ethics of what we consume more than eight years ago while working at a craft store that sold cheap, sweatshop goods marketed as "artisan made" without fair prices to match.
 The disparity between the workmanship of these goods and the $3.99 price tag made me question the system behind it.
 Honestly, I had never thought about the makers before that experience.